 When a country reaches the eligibility threshold, Gavi’s financial support is gradually phased out over five years.
 By the end of this period, countries are required to fully self-finance their vaccine programmes.
-19 countries1 across South-East Asia, Africa, Eastern Europe and Latin America are on track to transition out of our support by 2020.
-Fifteen of these have already transitioned.
+As of early 2020, a total of 16 countries1 across South-East Asia, Africa, Eastern Europe and Latin America have transitioned out of our support.

 Some transitioning countries are experiencing programmatic shortcomings, such as insufficient institutional capacity or a lack of clear strategies for reaching underimmunised children.
 Others have not yet introduced key WHO-recommended, Gavi-supported vaccines into their national systems.

 In response, we are adapting our approach to address not only financial sustainability but also programmatic weaknesses and the need to introduce new vaccines.
 In 2017, the Gavi Board committed to systematic engagement with countries post-transition.
 This includes an allocation of US$ 30 million for time-limited, catalytic support through to 2020.

 The support aims to mitigate any remaining risks to a successful transition by providing technical assistance in key areas, such as supply chain; leadership, management and coordination; and data.
 Particular attention is given to promoting innovative approaches and increasing government commitment to long-term sustainability.
 Post-transition support has also helped to catalyse new vaccine introductions and leverage domestic resources for immunisation.

 To reduce the risk of countries transitioning without critical vaccines in their programmes, they are now able to apply for new vaccine support at any stage during the transitioning process.